| mail: Bill Thayer |

 True to himself then, late in life — finding his new home state "crowded", with fewer than two hundred thousand people spread over more than a hundred thousand square kilometers! — he emigrated to Missouri, to die there in 1820 at the age of 85; and so was buried there, on his new farm near Marthasville.

 Yet Dan Boone had become identified with Kentucky.
 Much of his life had been spent there, exploring, fighting Indians during the Revolutionary War, surveying, farming, and publicizing it in one of the most successful pieces of literary boosterism in American history.
 It was only natural that he should be buried here, in the state capital of Kentucky; and so his remains were brought to Frankfort in 1845, along with those of his wife Rebecca who had died in 1813.
-Or at least, maybe they were: in the best Old World tradition, where his relics really lie is a matter of doubt and maybe deceit; the studious reader will find the confusing details in the websites linked in the footer bar at the bottom of this page.
+Or at least, maybe they were: in the best Old World tradition, where his relics really lie is a matter of pride, contention, doubt, and maybe deceit; the studious reader will find a hint of the confusing details in the website linked below.

 The four white marble high-relief panels, seen here clockwise starting with the front of the monument on the west side, seem to be more in the nature of generic vignettes than episodes of a specific story; this by way of confessing that if they do tell a story, I don't know what it is: